Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

 As mentioned in Section \ref{ss.overview}, Peter Jones conjectured several years ago that an SLE loop could be obtained by (what in our language amounts to) welding a quantum surface to a deterministic Euclidean disc.
 (The author first learned of this conjecture during a private conversation with Jones in early 2007 \cite{privatejones}.)
 Astala, Jones, Kupiainen, and Saksman recently showed that such a welding exists and determines a unique loop (up to conformal automorphism of the sphere) \cite{2009arXiv0909.1003A, MR2600118}.
 Binder and Smirnov recently announced (to the author, in private communication \cite{privatesmirnov}) that they have obtained a proof that the original conjecture of Jones is false.
 By computing a multifractal spectrum, they showed that the loop constructed in \cite{2009arXiv0909.1003A, MR2600118} does not look locally like SLE.
 However, our construction, together with Theorem \ref{t.lengthstationary} below, shows that a natural variant of the Jones conjecture --- involving two independent quantum surfaces instead of one quantum surface and one Euclidean disc --- is in fact true.

-We also remark that the ``natural'' $d$-dimensional measure on (or parameterization of) an SLE curve of Hausdorff dimension $d$ was only constructed fairly recently \cite{2009arXiv0906.3804L, 2010arXiv1006.4936L}, and it was shown to be uniquely characterized by certain symmetries, in particular the requirement that it transforms like a $d$-dimensional measure under the maps $f_t$ (i.e., if the map locally stretches space by a factor of $r$, then it locally increases the measure by a factor of $r^d$).
-Our construction here can be viewed as describing, for $\kappa < 4$, a natural ``quantum'' parameterization of SLE$_\kappa$, which is similarly characterized by transformation laws, in particular the requirement that adding $C$ to $h$ --- which scales area by a factor of $e^{\gamma C}$ --- scales length by a factor of $e^{\gamma C/2}$, see \cite{DS3}.
+We also remark that the ``natural'' $d$-dimensional measure on (or parameterization of) an SLE curve of Hausdorff dimension $d$ was only constructed fairly recently \cite{2009arXiv0906.3804L, 2010arXiv1006.4936L, lawler2012minkowski}, and it was shown to be uniquely characterized by certain symmetries, in particular the requirement that it transforms like a $d$-dimensional measure under the maps $f_t$ (i.e., if the map locally stretches space by a factor of $r$, then it locally increases the measure by a factor of $r^d$).
+Our construction here can be viewed as describing, for $\kappa < 4$, a natural ``quantum'' parameterization of SLE$_\kappa$, which is similarly characterized by transformation laws, in particular the requirement that adding $C$ to $h$ --- which scales area by a factor of $e^{\gamma C}$ --- scales length by a factor of $e^{\gamma C/2}$.
+These ideas are discussed further in \cite{DS3}.

 The relationship between Euclidean and quantum natural fractal measures and their evolution under capacity invariant quantum zipping is developed in \cite{DS3} in a way that makes use of the KPZ formula \cite{MR947880, 2008arXiv0808.1560D}.